 What to Do Next for a USDA Mortgage

 To apply for USDA mortgage you should talk to a approved USDA rural mortgage lender today.
 Keep in mind that you do not need to work in any particular industry to qualify for a rural home loan from the USDA.
-There are even loans for a first time home buyer with bad credit, if the borrower meets the USDA eligibility requirements.
+There are even loans for a first-time home buyer with poor credit, if the borrower meets the USDA eligibility requirements.

 People who have a lower income and a lower credit score should consider a USDA home loan.
 You can get a very low interest rate and zero down, 100% financing in some cases.
 Just make sure that you are looking at homes that can qualify for a USDA loan program.
 Check with your real estate agent and have him or her only show you properties that can qualify for a USDA rural loan.